 We’ve spent hundreds of hours of research to find out the top 10 streaming services for watching soccer.

-Here are the top 10 streaming services for watching soccer:
+Top 10 streaming services for watching soccer:

-Disclaimer: Everyone has a different opinion, so some of these legal streaming services may rank higher or lower depending on what leagues you like to watch.
+Disclaimer: Everyone has a different opinion.
+So, some of these legal streaming services may rank higher or lower depending on what leagues you like to watch.

 1. ESPN+